AlexBAV/corsl/README.md

 #### Notes

-1. In the current version, when `await_resume` is called as part of execution of `co_await` expression, future's value is _moved_ to the caller.
+1. In the current version, when `await_resume` is called as part of execution of `co_await` expression, future's value is _moved_ to the caller in case co_await is applied to a rvalue reference (or temporary).
 2. Cancellation is not built-in into the `future` class.
 Use the "external" cancellation as described [later](#cancellation-support).

 ### `start` Function